vyp/dots/readme.md

 >> given the option to use modern editors and see what they choose.

 > I'd love to see this experiment only because it would mean that someone
-> would have to make a system where the input fields for every computer
+> would have to **make a system where the input fields for every computer
 > program are in vim mode.
-And I want to use that system.
+And I want to use that system**.

 - [creepingdeathv2; FakingItEveryDay][quote]

 [quote]: https://www.reddit.com/r/vim/comments/2ww6fv/this_is_your_brain_on_vim/couym1j

 # Contents

+The configuration files for each program are under their respectively named folders.

 Type of...  | ...Program
 ----------  | ----------